-Introducing JOBURG FOR INTROVERTS, a guide for those of us who hate crowds, and who just want to find a quiet spot to sit down and relax (and, ideally, for other people to leave us alone).
-Each month I’ll feature a place endorsed by me, a bona fide introvert/borderline-hermit, and if you’re looking for a ‘vaaibe’, you won’t find it here.
-A place is featured based on how tranquil it is, and gets bonus points if not many people frequent it (I’ll indicate quietest times to visit if it’s a popular place).
-I won’t review food and drink per se, but will mention if such things are on offer.
+JOBURG FOR INTROVERTS is a guide for those of us who hate crowds, and who just want to find a quiet spot and be left alone (if you’re looking for a ‘vaaibe’, you won’t find it here).
 This is a guide dedicated to My People, the introverts of Joburg.
 Second to feature is Vargas Cafe in Parkwood… introverts, enjoy!

 Like the first spot to feature in the JOBURG FOR INTROVERTS series, Vargas Cafe is fairly unknown.
 It used to be located in a corner at the Military Museum in Saxonwold, but it moved to Bolton Road in Parkwood about 18 months ago.
 It’s a bit of an ethically problematic place, though – it has a shop attached to it that specialises in war and military memorabilia, called The War Store – and I’ll need to give a disclaimer right upfront: if you decide to go into The War Store, you’re going to come across things like original Nazi insignia and old South African flags, which are both highly offensive things to see.
 Admittedly, I was a little morbidly fascinated by the Nazi ‘memorabilia’ (I feel like that’s completely the wrong word for it?), as I’d never seen Nazi stuff in real life, BUT, I did feel a bit ill looking at some of it – especially an SS officer’s hat.
 Complete with totenkopf skull and crossbones, the thought that this artefact of pain was actually worn by an actual SS guard, who most likely, inflicted all sorts of horror on people, was unsettling.
 The thought that it was for sale was an additional cognitive Pandora’s Box.